 Education has been disrupted in Ibb, where the war damaged 33 schools6OCHA, An Overview of the Humanitarian Needs in Yemen 2018. and teacher salaries are not being paid.7Economic and Social Development In Yemen Newsletter, Issue No. 30, December 2017, published by the Economic Studies and Forecast Sector in the Ministry of Planning and International Cooperation.
 The local authorities are not providing operational funding for schools.
 Parents and parents’ councils have sought to collect contributions and raise funds in some of the schools.
 UNICEF began paying a stipend for teachers in 2019 at a rate of $50 per teacher.
 This has helped restore education to a minimum level.8Interview with a member of the local council, Ibb.
 March 2019.
 Despite this initiative, many students who have the financial means to do so have enrolled in private schools.

 As of 2016/2017, 77% of households in Ibb had access to potable water.
-Ibb is experiencing water scarcity, and the local water corporation is facing major challenges in meeting demand, given the influx of approximately 150,000 IDPs in the governorate.9OCHA, 2019 Humanitarian Needs Overview: Yemen, December 2018.
-To address the problem, donors are helping to drill new water wells.
+Ibb is experiencing water scarcity, and the local water corporation is facing major challenges in meeting demand, given the influx of approximately 230,000 IDPs in the governorate (status December 2022).9https://data.humdata.org/dataset/yemen-humanitarian-needs-overview, 2023 People in Need in Yemen To address the problem, donors are helping to drill new water wells.
 The sewage system in the city is working, but covers only some neighborhoods.10Interview with one of the leaders of the local council, Ibb.
 March 2019; and: UNICEF, A report on the humanitarian situation in Yemen, October 2018, p.
 7.

 Demographics